Bachelor of Science in Geological Sciences

 Requirements for All Geological Sciences Degree Plans

 Each student must complete the University's core curriculum.
-In the process of completing core curriculum and geological sciences degree requirements, students must also earn credit for seven flags including: two writing flags, one quantitative reasoning flag, one global cultures flag, one cultural diversity in the United States flag, one ethics and leadership flag, and one independent inquiry flag.
+In the process of completing core curriculum and geological sciences degree requirements, students must also earn credit for seven flags including: two writing flags, one quantitative reasoning flag, one global cultures flag, one cultural diversity in the United States flag, one ethics flag, and one independent inquiry flag.
 In some cases, a course required for the degree/major may also be counted toward the core curriculum.
 Flags may be added to courses periodically; courses that may be used to fulfill flag requirements are identified in the Course Schedule.
 Students are encouraged to discuss options for completing flag requirements with his or her academic adviser.

 A course in one prescribed work area may not also be used to fulfill the requirements of another prescribed work or major requirement; the only exception to this rule is that a course that fulfills any other requirement may also be used to fulfill a core curriculum requirement, or a flag requirement if the course carries that flag, unless otherwise specified.